 Here are some examples of helicopter parenting in different stages of a child’s life.

 In toddlerhood, a helicopter parent might shadow the child incessantly.
-When the child plays with a new toy, the parent shows them the “right” way to play with it and correct them if the child tries to use it in a different way.
-The child doesn’t have the space or opportunity to try and figure things out on their own.
-When the child plays with other kids, the parent directs the child’s behavior and how they should interact with others.
+When the kid plays with a new toy, the parent shows them the “right” way to play with it and correct them if the kid tries to use it in a different way.
+The kid doesn’t have the space or opportunity to try and figure things out on their own.
+When the kid plays with other kids, the parent directs the child’s behavior and how they should interact with others.

-In elementary school, a helicopter parent may ensure their child enters a certain school or gets a certain teacher.
-They not only supervise, but also help their child complete their homework or projects.
+In elementary school, a helicopter parent may ensure their kid enters a certain school or gets a certain teacher.
+They not only supervise, but also help their kid complete their homework or projects.

 A helicopter parent selects their children’s friends and activities for them.
 Their kids’ preferences are usually not taken into account because they believe they know what’s the best for their children.

 In high school, a helicopter parent might take on the responsibility of researching and selecting the universities for their child to apply to.
-They watch over their kids’ college application process.
-They may even call the admission office for an explanation if their child has not gotten into their dream college.
+They watch over their kid’s shoulder when the kid applies to colleges.
+They may even call the admission office for an explanation if their child has not gotten into their dream school.

 In college, the parent might request an extension for their child or complete assignments for them.
 They contact the president of the university, the dean, or the professor to dispute their child’s grade.
 They may even attend job fairs and interview with their child4.